 I loved the movie John Wick; it was violent without being gory.

-I’m trying to think of something to be critical of but I’m drawing a blank.
-The only thing I can come up with is that it’s just a very good movie, but not super awesome.
-I don’t know about you but I’ll take “just very good” any day of the week.
+I’m trying to think of something to be critical of, but drawing a blank.
+The only thing I can come up with is that John Wick is just a very good movie, but not super awesome.
+I don’t know about you, but I’ll take “just very good” any day of the week.

 Creator of RunPee.
 Aspiring author.